-Your next step is to create a weekly schedule.
-This will include your class times and any regularly schedule commitments.
-A weekly schedule is a good tool to evaluate whether your time use allows you to meet your overall goals.
+A weekly schedule is a good tool to evaluate whether your use of time allows you to meet your overall goals.
 Do you have enough time for study?
 Is there time to maintain a healthy lifestyle?

-- Record class and lab times in appropriate day/hour blocks on a time schedule sheet.
+- Note your class and lab times in the right day/hour blocks on a weekly schedule sheet.

-- Record travel times to and from the college and between classes.
+- Schedule travel times to and from the college and between classes.

-- Record all regularly scheduled personal activities such as meetings, employment and athletics.
+- Record regularly scheduled personal activities such as appointments, employment, and athletics.

-- Schedule intensive pre-reading/study/review time for each class.
+- Schedule time for pre-reading/study/review for each class during times of days when you are most alert.
 Try to schedule some study time each day for each class.
 Learning is more effectively and efficiently accomplished in shorter regular sessions than in longer irregular sessions.
-Also, use more of the day (i.e. morning, afternoon) for studying.
-Pick the times of days when you are most alert.

-- Schedule a weekly review (WR) for each course.
-Do it at the end of the week if possible.
-This weekly review gives you an opportunity to go over the past week’s notes along with the reading assignments to see what you have been learning in the past week during class and study time for each course.
-You can also look ahead to plan the next week and determine how much reading you need to do, what projects are due, and if any tests are scheduled.
+- At the end of the week, look ahead to plan for the next week and determine how much reading you need to do, what projects are due, and if any tests are scheduled.

-- Label some empty blocks of time as OPEN for academic or personal needs.
+- Keep some empty blocks for unexpected academic or personal needs.

-- Schedule some time during Friday, Saturday, and Sunday for you to play, relax, or do whatever you want to do.
+- Schedule time to play, relax, or do whatever you want to do!
 This is your reward for sticking to your schedule.
-In addition, you’ll enjoy your free time more.
-Because it is scheduled you do not need to feel guilty.